Community detection and percolation of information in a geometric setting: Introduction

-\paragraph{Methods and related works.} Our reconstruction theorem is based on a spectral method, via the following steps: \begin{enumerate} \item We observe that by symmetry of our kernel, linear functions are among its eigenfunctions.
-We show that the kernel matrix (hence the matrix obtained by evaluating the kernel at pairs of the points $(X_i)$) will have a respective eigenvalues and eigenvectors which approximate the ones of the continuous kernel. \item Observing that the kernel matrix is the expectation of the adjacency matrix, we rely on a matrix concentration inequality due to Le-Levina-Vershynin \cite{LeLevVer18} to show that the eigenvalues of the former are close to the ones of the latter. \item We use the Davis-Kahan theorem to show that the corresponding eigenvectors are also close to each other. \end{enumerate}

-The idea in Steps 2 and 3 is not new, and rather standard (see \cite{LeLevVer18} and references therein).
+\end{example} \paragraph{Methods and related works.} Our reconstruction theorem is based on a spectral method, via the following steps: \begin{enumerate} \item We observe that by symmetry of our kernel, linear functions are among its eigenfunctions.
+We show that the kernel matrix (hence the matrix obtained by evaluating the kernel at pairs of the points $(X_i)$) will have respective eigenvalues and eigenvectors which approximate the ones of the continuous kernel. \item Observing that the kernel matrix is the expectation of the adjacency matrix, we rely on a matrix concentration inequality due to Le-Levina-Vershynin \cite{LeLevVer18} to show that the eigenvalues of the former are close to the ones of the latter. \item We use the Davis-Kahan theorem to show that the corresponding eigenvectors are also close to each other. \end{enumerate} The idea in Steps 2 and 3 is not new, and rather standard (see \cite{LeLevVer18} and references therein).
 Thus, the main technical contribution in proving our upper bound is in Step 1, where we prove a bound for the convergence of eigenvectors of kernel matrices.
-So far, similar results have only been obtained in the special case that the Kernel is positive-definite, see for instance \cite{braun2006accurate}.
+So far, similar results have only been obtained in the special case that the Kernel is positive-definite, see for instance \cite{braun2006accurate}.\\ The paper \cite{valdivia2018relative} considers kernels satisfying some Sobolev-type hypotheses similar to our assumptions on $\varphi$ (but gives results on the spectrum rather than the eigenvectors).
+Reconstruction of the eigenspaces has been considered in \cite{SusTanPrie13}, for positive definite kernels in the dense regime; in \cite{SusTanPrie14}, for random dot products graphs; and in \cite{Valdivia_DeCastro19} in the dense and relatively sparse regimes, again for kernels satisfying some Sobolev-type hypotheses. \\ Let us also mention other works which augmented the SBM with geometric information.
+The paper \cite{deshpande2018contextual} considers the problem of discrete community recovery when presented with informative node covariates, inspired by the spiked covariance model.
+The authors derived a sharp threshold for recovery by introducing a spectral-like algorithm.
+However, the model is rather different than the one we propose in which the community structure is continuous.\\ A model which is slightly closer to the one we consider appears in \cite{galhotra2017geometric}.
+In this model, communities are still discrete but the edge connectivity depends continuously on the latent positions of nodes on some $d$ dimensional sphere.
+In such a model, recovery of the communities may be reduced to more combinatorial arguments.
+Indeed, the number of common neighbors can serve as an indicator for checking whether two nodes come from the same community.
+A similar idea was previously explored in \cite{bubeck2016testing}, where a triangle count was used to establish a threshold for detecting latent geometry in random geometric graphs.\\